 - Coating – Finally, artificial turf is coated with its final backing.
 The backing is polyurethane material and is applied through a coater as the material moves through the process.
 In addition, if the artificial turf has added padded backing during the coating process a precoat of polyurethane is applied with the foam material following as the final backing.
 There are few other backings available such as natural rubber on certain putting green products.

-While we go into greater detail in our artificial turf installation guide, here are the basics of installation, so you can have an idea of the process, as the manufacturing of artificial turf informs the installation, and vice versa.
+While we go into greater detail in our artificial turf installation guide, here are the basics of installation, so you can have an idea of the process, as the manufacturing of artificial turf informs the installation and vice versa.
 How artificial turf is installed is not a complex process, but one that requires some hard work and elbow grease.

 - First, the area where the turf is going to be laid is compacted, using either hand tools or a mechanized roller.
 An even, level surface is essential when laying artificial turf, because any elevation changes will be obvious.

 - In outdoor applications, drainage systems are often installed as the artificial turf often cannot absorb any rainwater.

 - The turf is rolled out over the level surface and then fastened to the ground using stakes or nails.

 - If a turf system is filled, it will have cork, rubber, or sand spread over it and raked down in between the fibers.
 This makes the surface a bit more of a natural feel, and also increases the give and take of the material.